DoneDeal0/DoneDeal0/README.md

 Hi,

-I'm a frontend engineer at <b>Meltwater</b>, where I'm involved in the development of a social data analysis software.
+I'm a frontend engineer based in Paris.
 I use React and Typescript on a daily basis.
 I also have a good knowledge of Node.js and MongoDB, as well as Rust basics.

-Recently, I made it to the semifinals of the Tech Challenger Algorithm Competition, finishing in the top 10% out of over 3000 applicants.

 I can't share my professional work here but here are a few <b>side projects</b> I've done.